SnoringCatGames/surfacer/README.md

 Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.

 For convenience, this is checked in the with rest of the Surfacer framework.

+### Licenses

+The Surfacer framework is published under the [MIT license](LICENSE).

+The Surface framework depends on various pieces of third-party code that are licensed separately.
+[Here is a list of these third-party licenses](./docs/third-party-licenses.txt).